fleetdm/fleet/handbook/security-policies.md

 Fleet policy requires that:

-1. A plan and process for business continuity and disaster recovery (BCDR), including the backup and recovery of critical systems and data, will be defined and documented.
+1. A plan and process for business continuity and disaster recovery (BCDR), will be defined and documented including the backup and recovery of critical systems and data,.

 2. BCDR shall be simulated and tested at least once a year.